Quzai24/Personal-Website/README.md

 # Personal Portfolio — Avijit Singh

+## Demos

+Live Page:

+Video Demo:

 ## Project Description

 This is a lightweight personal portfolio website showcasing Avijit Singh's projects, art, and contact information.
-The main page has a sidebar from which you can click on to make minipages that you can drag and interact.
-In the Art Page you can open some of my artwork and in a drawing workspace try to recreate images side-by-side, undo strokes, and export their work.
+The main page has a sidebar from which you can click on to make minipages that you can drag and interact with.
+In the Art Page you can open some of my artwork and in a drawing workspace try to recreate images side-by-side.
+This was also created for my <a href="https://johnguerra.co/classes/webDevelopment_online_spring_2026/">Web Development Class (CS 5610)</a> at Northeastern.

 ## Key Features